trufi-association/trufi-server-resources/README.md

 If you use the `pipeline` script this will be done automatically at the end.

+The contents there are now ready to be copied and merged into the `extensions` folder of your [trufi-server](https://github.com/trufi-association/trufi-server) instance.

 ## Resource Binding

 We use a system we call "Resource Binding" to make merging files from `/trufi-server-resources/data/<Country-City>/` into `/trufi-server/extensions` really easy.
 It basically means:

 > `./data/<Country-City/` in this repository is fileystem structure identical to the directory `./extensions` in the repo [trufi-server](https://github.com/trufi-association/trufi-server).

-We consider something "fileystem structure identical" if the directory and subdirectory names are equal.
+We consider something "fileystem structure identical" if the directory and subdirectory names of source and target are equal.

 ### Example A